cloudevents/spec/subscriptions/spec.md

 }
 ```

-###### 3.2.4.1.2 Optional Filter Dialects
+###### 3.2.4.1.2 OPTIONAL Filter Dialects

-The support of the following dialect is OPTIONAL for implementations of
+The support of the following dialects are OPTIONAL for implementations of
-this specification.
+this specification:

 **`sql`**